IDCubed/oms-docs/sources/get_started/index.rst

 OMS Trusted Compute Cells can also be deployed to the Cloud.
 The first step is to :ref:`Kickstart OMS on a VM in the Cloud<kickstart_oms>`.

-This kickstart process will get OMS setup on your Host and get you to the point where you can either:
+This kickstart process will get OMS set up on your host and get you to the point where you can either:

 * :ref:`deploy a Trusted Compute Cell <deploy_tcc>`